dcernst/dcernst.github.io/_posts/2013-08-26-gamification-of-good-behavior.md

       </td>

       <td>
         Stop by the Math Achievement Program to get help.
-This is a one time offer and you must get a &#8220;prescription&#8221; form from me in advance for a tutor to sign.
+This is a one time offer and you must get a "prescription" form from me in advance for a tutor to sign.
       </td>
     </tr>